Md-Hossain-Tanjim/Custom-WordPress-Theme-with-Contact-Page-Template/README.md

-# Custom WordPress Theme with Contact Page Template
+# Custom WordPress Theme with Custom Contact Page Template

 ## Overview
 This is a fully **custom WordPress theme** featuring a **dedicated Contact Page template** for efficient user interaction and form submissions.
 It includes **responsive design**, **database handling**, and **AJAX-powered form processing** to create a seamless experience.